 - As of December 2021, there are over 8 million active sellers on Etsy, indicating that most markets are largely saturated.

-Watch Out for These Etsy Competitors in 2022
+Watch Out for These Etsy Competitors Now

 With more Etsy sellers competing for the attention of customers every year, obtaining your items in front of the appropriate consumers without a suitable tool is becoming increasingly difficult.